apache/royale-docs/component-sets.md

 - [Basic](component-sets/basic) is the smallest, fastest and most [PAYG](features/payg) set of components possible in Royale, and is used by other sets like Jewel as its base.

 - [Jewel](component-sets/jewel) is focused in look and feel and new practices present in modern development like responsivness and multiplatform support.
 Jewel supports Themes and works well on a wide range of desktop and mobile devices.
+You can see this component set in action in the <a href="https://royale.apache.org/tourdejewel/">Tour de Jewel</a> demonstration app.

 - [MXRoyale](component-sets/mxroyale) contains emulations of Flex's UIComponent and other MX components.